-The Equal Business Opportunity (EBO) Program will be administered and managed by the Director of the Office of EBO.
-The Director of the Office of EBO shall be managed by, and report directly to, the County Administrator or designee.
+The Equal Business Opportunity ("EBO") Program will be administered and managed by the Director of the Office of EBO.
+The Director of the Office of EBO shall be managed by, and report directly to, the County Administrator.
 The Director of the Office of Equal Business Opportunity or designee shall attend all County Board meetings to address any Equal Business Opportunity Program issues that are addressed by the Board's meeting agenda.
 The Office of EBO also shall be primarily responsible for the application of Affirmative Procurement Initiatives under the EBO Program preferences, the Local Business Enterprise preferences, recommendations to the Purchasing Department and the Office of the County Attorney regarding imposition of corrective actions and sanctions for non-compliance with EBO Policies, Programs, and Procedures, and other administrative reforms that serve the objectives of this Part.

-A representative of the Office of EBO shall serve as a voting selection panel member for the shortlist and award of all "best value" contracts solicitations of the County where low price is not the sole determining factor in contract award decisions.
+A representative of the Office of EBO shall serve as a voting selection panel member for the award of all "best value" contracts of the County where low price is not the sole determining factor in contract award decisions.
 The role of the Office of EBO representative on such selection panels is to promote fairness in scoring that does not improperly favor large and incumbent firms over the comparable meaningful qualifications of S/M/WBE firms.

-In addition, all prospective Formal Solicitations shall be reviewed in advance by the Office of EBO for the purpose of recommending elimination of unnecessarily restrictive contract specifications terms, conditions, or numbering contract bundling features or selection criteria that may serve as barriers or impediments to S/M/WBE participation.
-The Office of EBO shall, when appropriate, recommend de-bundling of large contracts to the Purchasing Department and the Originating Department when such de-bundling may substantially increase S/M/WBE contract opportunities and participation without imposing an undue burden on the County in terms of contract management or cost.
+In addition, all prospective Formal Solicitations shall be reviewed in advance by the Office of EBO for the purpose of recommending elimination of unnecessarily restrictive contract specifications that may serve as barriers or impediments to S/M/WBE participation.
+The Office of EBO shall, when appropriate, recommend de-bundling of large contracts to the Purchasing Department and the Originating Department when such debundling may substantially increase S/M/WBE contract opportunities and participation without imposing an undue burden on the County in terms of contract management or cost.